 A Moveable Feast

 With decades of experience in teaching dance to young children and with feedback from parents, we have found that emotionally, many children of this tender age are simply not ready for the pressure of major concerts and productions – even if they only have one or two dances to learn.
-Children under the age of five are still learning to learn, that is, to store and retrieve information.
-The anxiety caused by having to remember a sequence of any length, or having to perform in front of ‘strangers’ without a parent close-by, can create a situation where the child may actually end up having a negative experience at dance class.
+Children under the age of five are still learning how to learn and how to store and retrieve information.
+The anxiety caused by having to remember a sequence of any length, or performing on a stage in front of strangers without a parent close by, can create a situation where the child may actually end up having a negative experience at dance class.
 At Kindy Dance Time, with no mandatory uniform, no concerts and no stress, the children can focus purely on developing their love of dancing.

-It is our aim to instil a love of dance in each and every child who joins us at Kindy Dance Time!
+Our aim is to instil a love of dance in each and every child who joins us at

 CLICK HERE to see class locations and details